 - Return Home: To leave your current app, swipe up with four or five fingers.
 You can also swipe up with one finger from the bottom of the screen (iPhone X style).
 Lastly, you can pinch the app using four to five fingers.

 - View open apps: To open the App Switcher, swipe up with four or five fingers from the Home Screen, double-tap the Home button, or swipe up with one finger and pause (similar to iPhone X).

 - Switch between apps: Swipe left or right with four to five fingers to switch between open apps.

 - Access Control Center: Just swipe down from the top-right corner of the screen.

 - Access Notification Center: Just swipe down from the center of the screen.

 - Move the text cursor: Hold the spacebar and drag your finger or drag two fingers across the keyboard.

 - Select text: Position the cursor over the text you want to select.
-Tap the keyboard once with two fingers to select a word, twice to select a sentence, or three times to select the paragraph.
-You can also tap the keyboard twice and drag to select specific parts of text.
+Tap the keyboard once with two fingers to select a word, twice to select a sentence or three times to select a paragraph.
+You can also tap the keyboard twice and drag it to select specific parts of the text.

 - Handy keyboard shortcut: You can access some characters with a simple swipe.
 For example, swipe down on the “p” to get the “0” or the “v” for “=“.